mahsankhaan/appsody/README.md

 ## Push your image to Docker Hub:
-1.Open your VS Code terminal.
+1. Open your VS Code terminal.
-2.Run **“docker login”** command
+2. Run **“docker login”** command
-3.In above step ,we see our newly created image name is **testing-appsody** 4.Run command **“docker tag testing-appsody ahsanoffical/appsody:testing”** 5.Check your local image is successfully uploaded to your **Docker Registry**.
+3. In above step ,we see our newly created image name is **testing-appsody**
+4. Run command **“docker tag testing-appsody ahsanoffical/appsody:testing”**
+5. Check your local image is successfully uploaded to your **Docker Registry**.
-6.In the future, you can pull the image anywhere by using the "docker pull ahsanoffical/appsody:testing" command.
+6. In the future, you can pull the image anywhere by using the "docker pull ahsanoffical/appsody:testing" command.

  ![GitHub Logo](images/s13.png)

+ ## Conclusion

+In this tutorial we learn how to integrate appsody in Visual Studio Code to minimize the local development workload.
+We used appsody node.js-express stack , that later helps in creating container and applying continuous integration without been expert in containerization technologies.
+Once the local development is completed  , we build the image and simply deploy to docker hub so that in future we can deploy the image on IBM Cloud.